STEM Sailing for Girls

-In Part I, students build upon the physics of sailing concepts that they’ve learned in Part I; As part of this session, unmanned-robot building, bathymetric charts creation and mapping is covered.
-Students go on to design an experiment to explore and document the underwater environment of local waterways via video on SeaPerch robots.
+In Part I, unmanned underwater-robot building, bathymetric charts creation and mapping is covered.
+Students go on to design an experiment to explore and document via video on SeaPerch robots, the underwater environment of local waterways.

 PART II (May 23 – June 8):

-Part I sessions are 2 hours each.
-Students will learn the physics of sailing, sailing, and critical thinking skills on Classic Wooden Boats.
+In Part II, students build upon the physics of sailing concepts that they’ve learned in Part I; students will learn sailing, and critical thinking skills on Classic Wooden Boats.